liddiard/google-sheet-s3/README.md

 A [Google Apps Script](https://developers.google.com/apps-script/) that publishes a Google Sheet to Amazon S3 as a JSON file.
 Auto-updates on edit & maintains data types.
 Creates an array of objects keyed by column header.

-Turn a spreadsheet like this:
+For example, it turns a spreadsheet like this:

 ![spreadsheet](http://i.imgur.com/9k7tY91.png)